 Strains of the virus differ from each other mostly by two surface proteins that accumulate mutational changes very quickly, increasing strain diversity.
 When co-infection of a cell by different strains of influenza occurs, newly-formed virions can receive combinations of surface proteins from both strains, which also increases viral diversity.
 This, in turn, further complicates influenza treatment.

-Hemagglutinin binds to cell receptors to allow the viral membrane to fuse with the membrane of a cell vesicle and deliver the viral genome into the cytoplasm.
+— Hemagglutinin binds to cell receptors to allow the viral membrane to fuse with the membrane of a cell vesicle and deliver the viral genome into the cytoplasm.

-A matrix protein is the major structural component of the virus.
+— A matrix protein is the major structural component of the virus.
 It determines the shape of the particle and plays a key role in its assembly by binding to both surface proteins in the membrane and to genome complexes.

-The M2 protein forms membrane channels that allow protons to enter a particle after it is inside the cytoplasm vesicle.
+— The M2 protein forms membrane channels that allow protons to enter a particle after it is inside the cytoplasm vesicle.
 The M2 protein is crucial for virus unpacking.

-Nuclear export protein transfers viral RNAs from the cell nucleus to the sites of particle assembly near the cell membrane.
+— Nuclear export protein transfers viral RNAs from the cell nucleus to the sites of particle assembly near the cell membrane.

-The polymerase complex makes new copies of the influenza RNA genome, some of which are used to make new viral proteins, while the rest are packed into new viral particles.
+— The polymerase complex makes new copies of the influenza RNA genome, some of which are used to make new viral proteins, while the rest are packed into new viral particles.

+— The viral genome carries the information about the influenza proteins’ structure.
+It is comprised of eight RNA molecules of various lengths and a set of encoded proteins.
 The viral membrane is captured from the host cell during the budding of the virus.
 It is composed of phosphatidylcholine, phosphatidylethanolamine, sphingomyelin, and cholesterol in proportions found in human cells.